Mana Iwabuchi: Senior

-Iwabuchi took part in her third consecutive World Cup competition, at the 2019 FIFA Women's World Cup in France.
-On 14 June 2019, she scored Japan's opening goal of the tournament, a 23rd minute long-range strike from outside the box, and was named Player of the Match for her performance in Japan's 2–1 victory over Scotland.
+Iwabuchi participated in her third consecutive World Cup competition at the 2019 FIFA Women's World Cup in France.
+On 14 June 2019, she scored Japan's opening goal of the tournament, a 23rd-minute long-range strike from outside the box, and was named Player of the Match for her performance in Japan's 2–1 victory over Scotland.

-Japan progressed to the knockout stages where they faced the Netherlands in the Round of 16, and Iwabuchi provided the assist for Yui Hasegawa's equaliser, a well-worked team goal that was nominated for Goal of the Tournament.
+Japan progressed to the knockout stages, where they faced the Netherlands in the Round of 16, and Iwabuchi provided the assist for Yui Hasegawa's equaliser, a well-worked team goal that was nominated for Goal of the Tournament.
 However, her side was knocked out of the tournament after conceding a 90th-minute penalty resulting from a handball in the box, eventually losing 2–1 to their Dutch opponents.